 BYODC: Your Data Center or Ours

-Axcient’s agile roll-out of Direct-to-Cloud continues to deliver new innovations every month.
+Axcient’s agile roll-out of D2C continues to deliver new innovations every month.
 The latest release includes private cloud deployment through BYODC or Bring Your Own Data Center.
 MSPs can choose what IT infrastructure they want to deploy when backing up data.
-Utilize the secure, SOC 2 compliant Axcient Cloud, or if customers have their own data center, store, replicate, and deploy data with Direct-to-Cloud BYODC to meet industry-specific guidelines.
+Utilize the secure, SOC 2 compliant Axcient Cloud, or if clients have their own data center, store, replicate, and deploy data with Direct-to-Cloud BYODC to meet industry-specific guidelines.

 Flexible BDR deployments enable MSPs to backup directly from their preferred data center and store in the Axcient Cloud.
-The Direct-to-Cloud vault is easy to install and setup on any Ubuntu certified server, or appliance-based backup.
+The D2C vault is easy to install and setup on any Ubuntu certified server, or appliance-based backup.
 Configuration is also simplified for private cloud vault destination for offsite data.
 In addition to the added flexibility, BYODC provides cost savings for MSPs that have built up their own data center infrastructure.
-Leverage the investment by replicating Direct-to-Cloud backups to your data center to offer a lower cost option that only requires the license.
+Leverage the investment by replicating D2C backups to your data center to offer a lower cost option that only requires the license.